Japanese dog breeds include some of the most iconic, and rarest, pups around.

 The Japanese Chin’s origins are the subject of lively debate: is it Japanese, Chinese, Korean?

 At least one study suggests that breeds native to southern Japan originated in northern China by way of the Korean peninsula, versus Japanese dog breeds from northern Japan.

 Another study suggests that native Korean native dogs may be descended from the dogs of northern Far East Asia.

-Despite the disagreement on canine DNA in general, and the Japanese Chin specifically, experts agree that today’s regal and refined canine version was nurtured by Japanese nobles.
+Despite the disagreement on canine DNA in general, experts agree that today’s regal and refined canine version was nurtured by Japanese nobles.

 In spite of their long history, this cuddly creature was not introduced to Western countries until circa 1854.

 Originally known as the Japanese Spaniel, the breed was renamed in 1977, acquiring the moniker Japanese Chin.

 Befitting of their royal past and regal bearing, this little tyke has a bit of a reputation for being stubborn.